Shrunalp/cnn-mat/README.md

 Converting the PQ data into the SEQ data requires using the MATLAB.
 Simply go the MATLAB file ```test_pq_embedding``` and change the file name to the file name of the PQ .txt data from DREAM.3D.
 The implementation from our paper uses embedding ```n_dim =4``` but this can be varied according to your preference.
-The data will processed and returned as a SEQ txt file which can be used with the instructions above to create the block representation
+The data will processed and returned as a SEQ txt file which can be used with the instructions above to create the block representation.

+## Hyperparameter sweep for training CNNs
+(In progress)

 ## Authors
 **PIs**